kbase/staging_service/docs/upload_specifications.ADR.md

 4. (and beyond) Import specifications.
 Each line corresponds to a single import.

 For Excel files, the first two rows may be hidden in any provided templates.
 Additionally, Excel files may contain multiple data types, one per tab.
+Empty tabs will be ignored, and tabs that don't match the expected structure will be treated as an error.

 As part of this project we will deliver:
 1. CSV templates for each in scope app (e.g. the first 3 lines of the example file)